xyproto/instapkg/README.md

 # instapkg

-A Go package for installing Linux, FreeBSD, NetBSD, Homebrew and vcpkg packages
+A Go package for installing and searching Linux, FreeBSD, NetBSD, Homebrew and vcpkg packages

+# Work in progress!